 How many recalls happen each year?

-A record 53.2 million vehicles were recalled in 2016, according to the NHTSA.
+A record 53.2 million vehicles were recalled in 2016, according to the National Highway Traffic Safety Administration (NHTSA).
 Recalls cover a wide range of items, including tires, brakes, air bags and wiring.

 How will I be notified of a recall?